PhilLockett/Stats/README.md

 # Stats_c

-A simple implementation of a statistics counter as a singleton.
+A simple statistics counter implemented as a singleton.

 ## Overview